 There are multiple ways to perpetuate gender bias.
 That’s why it’s so critical to be aware of our cognitive biases (our own list is already quite long) that make us have a preference for men in power.
-In the US, as of 2021, only eight percent of Fortune 500 companies had a female chief executive at the head of their organisation (as for Fortune 1000 companies, only 7 percent of companies are headed by women).
-There are also far too few women in power in the political world, or in media.
+In the US, as of 2021, only eight percent of Fortune 500 companies had a female chief executive at the head of their organization (as for Fortune 1000 companies, only 7 percent of companies are headed by women).
+There are also far too few women in power in the political world or media.
 And the gender gap remains stubbornly high (with women earning around 84% of what men do.)

 Over the years, demand for equality and transparency has grown within companies with information resources available publicly.
 But progress is slow.
 Not every aspect of the gender gap is disclosed.
-Women still face discrimination, harassment and bias.
+Women still face discrimination, harassment, and bias.

-When it comes to bias, it’s not uncommon to come across discrimination deniers, i.e. people who deny there is any discrimination (or harassment) in their organisation.
-“Everyone is treated fairly in our organisation”, “we are a meritocratic company”, “there is no sexism here”, “I’m no sexist”… Interestingly, according to an edifying study published in June 2020 in Sciences Advances, it is precisely those ‘deniers’ who perpetuate bias the most!
+When it comes to bias, it’s not uncommon to come across discrimination deniers, i.e. people who deny there is any discrimination (or harassment) in their organization.
+“Everyone is treated fairly in our organization”, “we are a meritocratic company”, “there is no sexism here”, “I’m no sexist”… Interestingly, according to an edifying study published in June 2020 in Sciences Advances, it is precisely those ‘deniers’ who perpetuate bias the most!

 Why denying the problem is a problem

 The study published by researchers from the University of Exeter and Skidmore College shows, with figures and a survey to back it up, that biases are stronger among those who deny them.
 “Importantly, those who thought bias was not happening in their field were the key drivers of it—a “high risk” group (including men and women), that, as shown, can be readily identified.
-Thus, as other professions make gains in women’s representation, it is vital to recognise that discrimination can persist—perpetuated by those who think it is not happening,” the authors write.
+Thus, as other professions make gains in women’s representation, it is vital to recognize that discrimination can persist—perpetuated by those who think it is not happening,” the authors write.

-In those organisations that might be said to be more egalitarian and where female representation has (somewhat) advanced, it is quite common for leaders to fall into ‘negationism’ and claim that bias and differential treatment no longer exist.
+In those organizations that might be said to be more egalitarian and where female representation has (somewhat) advanced, it is quite common for leaders to fall into ‘negationism’ and claim that bias and differential treatment no longer exist.
 This in turn causes future progress to stall, or even causes regression.

-Progress in terms of equality, diversity and inclusion is by no means linear and inevitable.
+Progress in terms of equality, diversity, and inclusion is by no means linear and inevitable.
 It is most often the result of historical breaks and binding measures.

 What does it mean for human resources?